Cheese facility aims to bolster Imperial County branding | The Desert Review

 EL CENTRO — Silverdale Cheese is due to start production shortly, according to owner Sandy Tung, who addressed the Imperial County Board of Supervisors Tuesday, May 9.

-After receiving a $490,000 County loan in February, Silverdale Cheese was able to move forward in reopening the old Imperial Valley Cheese facility in El Centro.
+After receiving a $490,000 County loan in February, Silverdale Cheese was able to move forward in reopening the old Imperial Valley Cheese facility west of El Centro.

 Now the company, which will specialize in co-pack cutting and wrapping, is in place to begin production of two brands.
 The first will be the Silverdale brand, and the other a more generic brand.